China To Push International Collaboration Via Chang’e-6 Mission

 Credit: NASA

-Expecting a 2024 launch, CNSA will deploy a Lunar lander to extract and return samples taken from the Aitken Basin.
-Currently underdevelopment, CNSA said Chang’e-6 is of “great significance for exploring the mystery of space”.
+CNSA will deploy a Lunar Lander to extract and return samples taken from the Aitken Basin.
+CNSA said Chang’e-6 is of “great significance for exploring the mystery of space”.
 According to NASA, the Aitken Basin region is on the furthest side of the Moon.
 It is also “one of the largest and oldest impact features in the solar system”.

 Outlined in the mission brief, CNSA said the probe comprises of four modules: an orbiter, return capsule, lander, and ascender.
 Once in lunar orbit, the lander and ascender will disembark the orbiter and attempt to touch ground on the Southern Pole.
-Should all prior steps be completed successfully, the lander will collect samples from the Aitken Basin.
-The ascender will then transport them back to the orbiter, transfer the lunar material to the return capsule, which will finally bring them back to Earth.
+The lander will collect samples from the Aitken Basin if all prior steps are completed successfully.
+The ascender will then transport them back to the orbiter and transfer the lunar material to the return capsule, which will finally bring them back to Earth.

-CNSA’s Queqiao-2 relay communications satellite will provide a connection between ground stations and Chang’e-6 when it reaches orbit in early 2024.
+CNSA’s Queqiao-2 relay communications satellite will connect ground stations and Chang’e-6 when it reaches orbit in early 2024.
 An improvement on the Queqiao-1 satellite that accompanied the Chang’e-4 mission, this updated communications relay will provide essential transmissions to ensure CNSA remains in contact with the probe during its mission.

 Why Is China Exploring International Collaboration?

 A prior Chang’e-4 mission played host to a range of international payloads which landed on the Lunar surface in 2019.
-CNSA said by continuing to encourage international participation, they can jointly aim towards: “improving technology, sharing achievements [and] win-win cooperation.”
+CNSA said that by continuing to encourage international participation, they can jointly aim towards “improving technology, sharing achievements [and] win-win cooperation.”

 The Chinese probe will carry a French DORN radon detector and a Pakistan Cubesat.
 ESA’s negative ion detector, and Italy’s laser retroreflector will also be onboard.
 All satellites and payloads will either work collaboratively with Chang’e-6 or operate independently.
 CNSA said this mission is: “creating a platform for space exploration and contributing wisdom to scientific exploration.”